back to michaelgruen.com

 Calendar Use

-Please use my calendar link to schedule meetings as it will work around existing commitments.
+If I’ve furnished you with a calendar link, it will work around existing commitments and availability.
 (Link available upon request.)

 E-mails and DMs

-DMs are always open; I will respond if available regardless of whatever my status indicator flag says.
-Same goes for E-mails. (see § Asynchronous Channels for more.)
+DMs and e-mails are always open, but offer no SLA.
+I will respond if/when available regardless of whatever my status indicator flag says. (see § Asynchronous Channels for more.)

 My phone is always on Do Not Disturb unless I’m expecting a call or am on-call for an incident response or emergency.
 Same goes with text messages.